groboclown/nightjar-mesh/README.md

 To setup the services, you need to register your tasks using AWS Cloud Map (aka Service Discovery) using SVR registration.
 This makes available to Nightjar the service members and how to connect to them.

+## Future Direction

-The beta version is written in Python, and constructs the Envoy Proxy configuration as a static yaml file using data created in the python file, and transformed from a mustache style template file, which can be changed out at runtime.
+The current version is written in Python and shell scripts.
+It constructs the Envoy Proxy configuration by creating an input data file (json) and processing that through a mustache template file.
 This makes it possible to change the static generation to include extra Envoy features that don't come out of the box.

+The general concept behind this (well defined data input into a user-controlled template file) gives the end user the right level of control over the proxy configuration.

+Future direction will change the Envoy configuration to instead be a simple, dynamic configuration.
+Then the processing will connect to the Envoy administration port to dynamically change the configuration.
+This will allow the configuration changes to not interrupt the network traffic.

 ## Using Nightjar